alexfigliolia/metrics-queue/README.md

 });
 ```

-### Some Example Recipes:
+### Some Example Recipes

-1. Run a lighter-weight process when performance is below a certain thresholds:
+Run a lighter-weight process when performance is below a certain thresholds:

 ```JavaScript
 // Somewhere in your application code